ember-learn/ember-blog/content/ember-released-5-9.md

   - version-5-x
 ---

 Today the Ember project is releasing version 5.9 of Ember.js and Ember CLI.

-This release of Ember.js is an LTS (Long Term Support) candidate.
-LTS candidates prioritize stability over the addition of new features, and have an extended support schedule.
+Version 5.8 of Ember.js is now promoted to LTS (Long Term Support).
+The current LTS version of EmberData remains at version 5.3.
+An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
+LTS releases typically occur every four minor versions.
+The previous LTS version of Ember.js was 5.4.

 This release kicks off the 5.10 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.